From Kardar-Parisi-Zhang scaling to soliton proliferation in Josephson junction arrays

 \textit{Setup, model, and observables.---}The setup in Fig.~\ref{fig1}(a) consists of two 1D JJA chains ($A$, $B$), each composed of $N$ superconducting grains with self-capacitance $C_0$.
-In contrast to the single-chain case, the ladder geometry allows one to independently tune the strength of the sine nonlinearity, and the diffusion term in Eq.~\eqref{langevin} below.
+We assume that the grain size is large enough such that finite-size quantization effects \cite{Ralph1995,Black1996,Ralph1997,Gladilin2002} are negligible.
+In contrast to the single-chain case, the ladder geometry allows one to independently tune the strength of the sine nonlinearity and the diffusion term in Eq.~\eqref{langevin} below.
 Nearest-neighbor grains are connected by the intra-chain Josephson coupling $E_J$ and by a small inter-chain (transverse) Josephson coupling $E_X\ll E_J$.
 We study the limit of small junction charging energies and neglect them below.
-At their left and right ends, each chain is connected to normal leads such that constant and sub-critical electric currents, $I_{A,B}$ with $|I_{A,B}|<I_c\equiv 2eE_J/\hbar$, can be driven through the respective chain.
+Each superconducting island in Fig.~\ref{fig1}(a) is connected to normal leads such that a constant electric current $I$ can be driven along the $E_{X}$ rung junctions.
+Magnetic fields generated by such currents are tiny and can be neglected in practice; for $I\approx 100$~nA, we estimate $|B|\ll 1~ \mu$T in the tunnel contact regions.
 If the JJA is deposited on a two-dimensional electron gas (2DEG), current flow between the grains and the 2DEG causes Ohmic dissipation for the superconducting phase fields \cite{Fazio2001,Weiss_2012,Altland2010}.
 The damping strength $\eta$ depends on the resistance $R$ between a grain and the 2DEG, which is affected by, e.g., the thickness of the insulating layer between the JJA and the 2DEG and/or by the chemical potential of the 2DEG.
 For now, we assume that all junctions and/or grains have identical parameters, but we address the impact of inhomogeneities later on.

 Let us then turn to the effective model accounting for this situation.
 At low energies and on length scales well above the intra-chain lattice spacing $a$, using the continuous coordinate $x$, we define the local superconducting phase difference field $\varphi(t,x)=\varphi_A(t,x)-\varphi_B(t,x)$ across the chains.
 Since in typical experimental setups, the self-capacitance is $C_0\approx 10^{-14}$~F, the inertial term $\propto\ddot{\varphi}$ in the equation of motion for $\varphi$ can be neglected in practice.
 The dynamics of the JJA ladder in Fig.~\ref{fig1}(a) is then described by a driven and overdamped stochastic sine-Gordon equation (see End Matter and Refs.~\cite{Krug1989,Landauer1979})